Kvikku/IntuneAssignments/README.md

 - Verify API permissions when authenticating

+## Completed features

+- All Users and All Devices for application deployment
+- All Users and All Devices for policy deployment

 ## Community feature requests

 If you have other feature request, please post or comment in the discussion tab, and explain to the best of your abilities the desired feature.
 I appreciate a challenge!